XRPLF/XRPL-Standards/XLS-0070d-credentials/README.md

 #### 2.1.3. `CredentialType`

 This value is similar to the NFT `Taxon` value, where the value's meaning will be decided by the issuer.
 It may be the same as a claim in a VC, but could also represent a subset of such a claim.

+It has a maximum length of 256 bytes.

 ### 2.2.
 Account Deletion